 The first time I had a fennel sausage pizza was when I came to California in 2009.
-I was at Pizzeria Mozza which is a Nancy Silverton restaurant done in collaboration with Mario Batali.
+I was at Pizzeria Mozza in Hollywood which is a Nancy Silverton restaurant done in collaboration with Mario Batali.
 As you can imagine, their pizza is top notch and was, and still, is regarded as one of the best pizza joints in Southern California.
 The crust truly sets them apart.
 I was hooked.
 At the time, I was perfecting our Friday Fennel blend at home, but it was focused on salmon and stayed in that lane for a while.
 Maybe it saw a pork chop or two, which I also recommend.
 Fast forward a few years, Friday Fennel had proven to be quite versatile.

 One day, I decided to try my hand at fennel sausage pizza.
 I wasn't going to start grinding my own sausage, but I had an idea to take my local butcher's hard work and take it up a level.
 What I found was the perfect fennel sausage topping that can go toe to toe with any fennel sausage pizza out there.